limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 ```

 Then we can create a companion object with summoner function and
 implementation for case classes.
-Since we need not only values, but the field names,
+Since we need not only values, but also field names,
 we need to use `LabelledGeneric` class instead of `Generic`.

 ```Scala